To the Church in Sardis

 by Hank Workman

 Jesus ran into some zombies.
 They happened to reside in the town of Sardis.
-Located at a converging point with many inroads, this town was the center for trade and traffic.
+Located at a converging point with many inroads, this town was the center for trade.
 History shows how it was captured by both Alexander the Great then later falling to Antiochus the Great.
 In 17 AD a massive earthquake devastated the town.
 Somewhere after the death and resurrection of Jesus, a church was established there.
 And what we’re about to discover, it was a church that became zombies.

 Of all the 7 letters, this is the only one that doesn’t have one good thing to say.
 There’s no “Keep up the good work!
 You’re doing well…” Nope.
 Nothing.
 Something is terribly wrong.
 Its criticism is unrelieved and no praise at all.
 That says a lot considering their reputation, for their reputation stated one thing but the truth of the matter was completely different.

 Question – are you more interested in your reputation or your character?

 The church in Sardis cared about their reputation but was spiritually bankrupt.
 Now by all rights, it was the place to be.
 It had acquired a name, a reputation of being a great church and progressive for its time.
 There was no false doctrine that had taken root.
 There was no shortage of money for projects and no lapse of talent or human resources.
 But outward appearances are deceiving.
 It had a reputation for being alive but was dead.
 The congregation was nothing more than a spiritual graveyard.